natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 62%
    :align: center

 **Core Knowledge:** Ubuntu is an open-source operating system (OS) built on the Debian GNU/Linux distribution.
 Ubuntu offers a more secure and private operating system.
-The main benefit of using Ubuntu is that we can get the extra security and privacy that we need without using any third-party solutions.
+The main benefit of using Ubuntu is that, we can get the extra security and privacy, we need without using any third-party solutions.
-By using this Linux distribution, the risk of hackers breaking into our PC's servers and especially virtual machines, is minimal to almost non-exsistant with certian useful techniques.
+By using this Linux distribution, the risk of hackers breaking into our PC's servers and, especially, virtual machines, is minimal to almost non-exsistant with certian useful techniques.

 .. raw:: html